dootdootABM/Heart_Rate_Pipeline_Driver_Monitoring/Report.md

 ### Random Forest

 * **Performance:** The confusion matrix shows that Random Forest is very effective at identifying Class 0.0 (Alert) and Class 2.0 (Very Drowsy).
-However, it struggles with the intermediate Class 1.0, frequently misclassifying it as 0.0 (Alert).
+However, it struggles with the intermediate Class 1.0, frequently misclassifying it as 0.0 (Alert). **84% Accuracy**
 * **Key Features:** The most important features for this model are `HRV_MCVNN`, `HRV_MadNN`, and `HRV_pNN20`—all metrics related to the variability and spread of heartbeats.

 ![Random Forest Confusion Matrix](Results_RandomForest\rf_confusion_matrix_heatmap.png)